ncats/mawa-training-materials/session_2/session_2.md

 **Introduction**

-Unsupervised clustering provides several advantages over traditional manual annotation of the cell types.
-All images in the dataset can be evaluated together and it helps to reduce personally introduced bias.
-Unsupervised clustering workflow primarily consists of two steps, construction of the neighborhood graph and evaluation of the graph with a community detection algorithm.
+Unsupervised clustering provides several advantages over traditional manual annotation of the multiplex imaging datasets.
+Cells from all images can be evaluated together, which reduces the amount of time that is required for annotation.
+In addition, original cell identities are determined by applying computational methods to quantitative phenotypic data, which reduces personal bias associated with manual annotations.
+Unsupervised clustering workflow primarily consists of two steps, construction of a neighborhood graph and evaluation of the graph with a community detection algorithm.

 To select Unsupervised Phenotype Clustering application click on it in the left side menu.